Rob-Lando/coins-to-track/README.md

     - Extract metadata, map, and latest price quotes for symbols in **coins_to_track.csv**: ```python extract.py```

+      - I assume here that symbols in ```coins_to_track.csv``` are static, dealing with a list changing over time breaks downstream analysis due to schema mismatches of batch files (I have an idea on how to adjust for this).

       - respective data is written to dedicated directory as a timestamped csv w/ path format:

       ```extracts/<type_of_data>/YYYYMMDDTHHMMSS_<type_of_data>.csv```

     - Run analysis to find the average difference in 24hr percent returns relative to BTC across all extracted quote data files: ```python quote_analysis.py```

       - Optionally run ```python quote_analysis.py --reference_symbol='<SYMBOL>'``` to do the same analysis against another reference symbol like (ETH for example)

       - respective data is written to dedicated directory as a timestamped csv w/ path format: